Home Cure and surgical treatment for bunions

 In addition, it is essential that you avoid engaging in activities that exert more pressure on your foot, particularly the big toe.
 Pads or foam rubber found inside shoes are yet another very effective means of treating bunions and contribute greatly towards bunion relief.

-Even though there are?many alternative/home care treatment options for bunions, you should keep the fact in mind that bunion surgery is the only definitive cure for this condition.
+Even though there are many alternative/home care treatment options for bunions, you should keep the fact in mind that bunion surgery is the only definitive cure for this condition.
 If you leave a bunion untreated, it is likely to get much bigger over time and will also cause more pain.
 Surgery plays a very important role in fixing the big toe alignment and is usually the best option especially when other alternative treatments fail to provide the best results.

-Before bunion surgery, the patient will go through a series of medical tests that helps to assess their overall health.
-Such tests usually include blood tests, cardiopulmonary clearance and x-rays and the surgeon will also look at your medical history as well.
-Bunion surgery is performed when the patient is fully or mildly sedated and a local anesthesia will be used in most of the cases.
+Before bunion surgery, the patient will go through a series of medical tests that help to assess their overall health.
+Such tests usually include blood tests, cardiopulmonary clearance, and x-rays and the surgeon will also look at your medical history as well.
+Bunion surgery is performed when the patient is fully or mildly sedated and local anesthesia will be used in most of the cases.
 It is highly advisable that you go for the surgery in a good orthopedic clinic where an expert, well experienced podiatric surgeon will attend to you.

 On average, bunion surgery usually lasts between one or two hours and this will depend mostly on the extent of the deformity and how serious the condition is.
 Where the deformity is much more severe, the surgery could be more intensive.
 After the surgery is over, it is essential that you take good care of your foot to avoid compromising your healing process.
 In most cases, your big toe should be able to recover completely between 3 and 6 months after bunion surgery.
 More care should be taken to ensure that the bones heal properly and to prevent a recurrence of bunion formation.
 There is also scarless bunion surgery, which is a good option to consider for anyone seeking for a virtually painless but effective treatment option for bunions.